-The pot experiment was conducted with four levels of NaCl salt i.e 0.0 mM NaCl (Tap water), 50 mM NaCl, 100 mM NaCl and 150 mM NaCl on seven different mango genotypes viz., Moovandan, Bappakai, Nekkare, Kurukkan, Olour, Terpentine and Chandrakaran.
-Fruits of Olour and Kurukkan were collected from the mango germplasm block of the Division of Fruits and Horticultural Technology, IARI, New Delhi and stones of rest genotypes were collected from IIHR, Bangalore.
+The pot experiment was conducted with four levels of NaCl salt, i.e., 0.0 mM NaCl (Tap water), 50 mM NaCl, 100 mM NaCl, and 150 mM NaCl on seven different mango genotypes, viz., Moovandan, Bappakai, Nekkare, Kurukkan, Olour, Terpentine, and Chandrakaran.
+Fruits of Olour and Kurukkan were collected from the mango germplasm block of the Division of Fruits and Horticultural Technology, IARI, New Delhi, and stones of the remaining genotypes were collected from IIHR, Bangalore.
 These stones were thoroughly washed with running tap water and sown in the nursery beds immediately after extraction from the fruits.
-Six-month old uniform seedlings were selected on the basis of vigour, leaf size and shape.
-These seedlings were then transplanted in plastic pots (30 cm size) each containing 8.0 kg of a 1:1:1 (w/w) mixture of soil, sand and well-rotted farm yard manure (FYM).
-The mixture used in pots had EC (1:2) of 0.13 dS m-1, a pH (1:2) of 7.10, a cation exchange capacity (CEC) 10.71 cmol kg-1, and organic carbon 0.46%.
+Six-month old uniform seedlings were selected based on vigour, leaf size, and shape.
+These seedlings were then transplanted in plastic pots (30 cm size), each containing 8.0 kg of a 1:1:1 (w/w) mixture of soil, sand, and well-rotted farm yard manure (FYM).
+The mixture used in pots had EC (1:2) of 0.13 dS m-1, a pH (1:2) of 7.10, a cation exchange capacity (CEC) of 10.71 cmol kg-1, and organic carbon 0.46%.

 2.2 Salt treatment

 Seedlings were irrigated for thirty days with tap water until the beginning of the experiments with NaCl treatment.
-These seedlings were then irrigated with different concentrations of NaCl i.e. 50 mM NaCl, 100 mM NaCl and 150 mM NaCl and control plants were irrigated with tap water (EC 0.10 dSm-1) at three days interval considering the loss of moisture measured by direct weighing of pots.
+These seedlings were then irrigated with different concentrations of NaCl, i.e., 50 mM NaCl, 100 mM NaCl, and 150 mM NaCl, and control plants were irrigated with tap water (EC 0.10 dSm-1) at three days interval, considering the loss of moisture measured by direct weighing of pots.
 The treatments were maintained for 40 days.

 2.3 Tissue nutrient analysis

-For digestion of plant sample to tissue nutrient analysis, wet diacid digestion was followed by using nitric acid (HNO3) and perchloric acid (HClO4) in the ratio of 9:4.
-The digested material was then diluted and used for the estimation of mineral nutrients such as sodium, potassium, phosphorus, calcium, magnesium, iron, copper, zinc and manganese.
-Na and K content in plant leaves and roots were estimated using a microprocessor based flame photometer (Flame Photometer-128, Systronics, New Delhi, India ), according to method of Jackson (1980).
-Chloride content in plant leaves and roots as quantified by mercury (II) thiocyanate method as suggested by Adriano and Doner (1982).
+For the digestion of plant samples to tissue nutrient analysis, wet acid digestion was followed by using nitric acid (HNO3) and perchloric acid (HClO4) in the ratio of 9:4.
+The digested material was then diluted and used for the estimation of mineral nutrients such as sodium, potassium, phosphorus, calcium, magnesium, iron, copper, zinc, and manganese.
+Na and K content in plant leaves and roots were estimated using a microprocessor-based flame photometer (Flame Photometer-128, Systronics, New Delhi, India ), according to the method of Jackson (1980).
+Chloride content in plant leaves and roots was quantified by the mercury (II) thiocyanate method as suggested by Adriano and Doner (1982).
 However, Cl- extraction from plant samples was done with 0.1 M Sodium nitrate in 1:100 ratios (Gaines et al., 1984).
-Determination of P was done by Vandomolybdate method (Jackson, 1979).
-Ca and Mg and micronutrients (Cu, Fe, Mn and Zn) content in plant leaves as well as in root was determined by atomic absorption spectrophotometer (Model- ZEE nit 700) as per the method outlined by Jackson (1980).
+Determination of P was done by the Vandomolybdate method (Jackson, 1979).
+Ca, Mg, and micronutrients (Cu, Fe, Mn, and Zn) content in plant leaves as well as in roots was determined by an atomic absorption spectrophotometer (Model ZEE nit 700) as per the method outlined by Jackson (1980).

 2.4 Statistical analysis

-The experiment was conducted in Factorial Complete Randomized Design (FCRD) with five replications.
+The experiment was conducted in a Factorial Complete Randomized Design (FCRD) with five replications.
 Each replication consisted of two plants.
 Data were submitted to analysis of variance (ANOVA) with SPSS 16.0 package (SPSS, Chicago, IL, USA).
 Treatment mean differences were separated by the least significant difference (LSD0.05) test if F tests were significant (P ≤ 0.05) using Duncan’s multiple range test (DMRT).

 3. Results